-If a relevant KNIME related software-based risk or exposure is determined by the security team, a remediation plan is identified, and all relevant customers are notified.
+If a risk or exposure is determined by the security team, a remediation plan is identified and all relevant customers are notified.
 In the case of KNIME commercial offerings, this includes a high priority email notification and recommendation to the individual designated as official contact within the organization.

-All known past vulnerabilities and remediations can be found at:
+All known past vulnarabiilites and remediations can be found at: